Our website offers information and education about dogs and about how Janet works. We invite you to call or email anytime.

 What training methods do you use?

-In my humble opinion, evidence based training which has been studied extensively through Behavioral Science, clearly shows animals learn better while being encouraged and rewarded for appropriate behavior.
+Evidence based training, which has been studied extensively through Behavioral Science, clearly shows animals learn better while being encouraged and rewarded for appropriate behavior.
 It then has added benefit of strengthening your connection with your animal.

 How does my dog know when she's done something undesirable?

 We ignore undesirable behavior and teach an alternate behavior.
-If your dog jumps, you ignore that behavior by turning away.
-Once all four paws are on the ground you can ask for a sit and reinforce that with a reward.
-Sit equals paycheck.
+If your dog jumps, you ignore that behavior by turning away (turning away is a non verbal no reward marker or NRM).
+Once all four paws are on the ground you can reinforce that with a reward.
+All paws on the ground equals paycheck.
+If you've been advised to use a verbal no reward marker, such as; "EH, EH" or NO, you are starting down a slippery slope with less than desirable results.

 Fearful dogs who may have missed critical periods of socialization need time and space to acclimate. going too fast with them slows progress.